keeps/fits-testing/README.md

 * 48 files
 * Formats: Adobe Illustrator, Corel Draw, Microsoft Word, Excel and Powerpoint, Libre Office text, presentation and spreadsheet, Lotus Notes
 * Manually created ground truth available

+Notes:
+* The validation and features extraction results depends on the identification process. eg: Fits A identifies a file as a PDF.
+Fits A validates the file as a PDF and the features extracted are related to a PDF file.
+Fits B identifies the same file as a AI.
+Fits B can't validate the file.
+Fits A may get better results on validation and features extraction, but the results are wrong, because the identification is not correct.

 ## License